benediktclaus/gkv-report/README.md

 ### Step 2: Install `psymbols` Package

 This template requires the `psymbols` package for microanalysis symbols.
-Install it first by following its [local installation guide](https://github.com/benediktclaus/psymbols#installation-local-setup).
+Install it first by following its [local installation guide](https://github.com/benediktclaus/psymbols#installation).

 ### Step 3: Install This Template

-1.  **Download the Repository:** Clone or download this repository as a ZIP file and extract it.
+1.  **Download the Latest Release:** Go to the [Releases page](https://github.com/benediktclaus/gkv-report/releases) and download the source code ZIP file of the latest version.
 2.  **Find Your Local typst Package Directory:** You need to find the standard package directory for your operating system.
     * **Windows:** `%APPDATA%\typst\packages\` (e.g., `C:\Users\<YourName>\AppData\Roaming\typst\packages`)
     * **macOS:** `~/Library/Application Support/typst/packages/`
     * **Linux:** `~/.local/share/typst/packages/`
-3.  **Move the Package Files:** Create the following folder structure inside your `packages` directory and move the downloaded files into it.
+3.  **Move the Package Files:** Extract the downloaded ZIP file.
+Create the following folder structure inside your `packages` directory and move the extracted contents into it.
     `.../packages/local/gkv-report/0.3.0/`
     Inside this `0.3.0` folder, you should place the `typst.toml`, `lib.typ`, and other necessary files.